Reference Letter Examples for Automotive Jobs in 2026

 Pick two proof moments, not five compliments

-Choose two scenes that show real value: a comeback avoided, a defect caught early, a load issue handled cleanly, or a route delay managed without confusion.
-That is what makes the letter believable.
+Choose two moments that demonstrate real value, such as avoiding a comeback, catching a defect early, handling a load issue smoothly, or managing a route delay without confusion.
+These examples make the letter credible.

 See what to include